 A Better Way: This workout from Thomas has all three grip variations: palms up, palms down, and palms facing in.
 It also has all the angles: arms in front of you, arms behind you, and arms at your sides.
 You'll hit the long head, the short head, and get some forearm work to boot.
 If you pyramid up slightly in weight and only hit failure on the final set of each exercise, your biceps will be cooked in 20-30 minutes, tops.

 Why start with a move like the reverse curl, which puts you at such a disadvantage?
 Simple: It allows you to extend a set.
 Once you reach muscle failure with the overhand grip, keep the set going by quickly switching to an underhand grip.

-Mistake 5 Not Eating or Supplementing for Size
+Mistake 5: Not Eating or Supplementing for Size

-"As with improving any particular body part, your nutritional intake will play a huge role in how successful you are at building arm size," Thomas says.
+Alas, adding muscle simply doesn't work that way.
+"Your nutritional intake will play a huge role in how successful you are at building arm size," Thomas says.
 "You ultimately need to be in a caloric surplus to pack on mass."

 A Better Way: Use a calorie calculator or a macronutrient calculator with a "muscle gain" option to help you nail down your approach—and then stick with it.
 Not currently concerned about post-workout protein?
 This is the time to start taking it seriously.